KaziNizamul/tailwindPractice/README.md

 # tailwindPractice
-A Static Food Ordering Website styled with TailwindCSS.
+A Static Food Ordering Website, styled with TailwindCSS.